llazon/llazon.github.io/_posts/2024-06-06-Tailscale.md

 - Administrator access to these instances
 - A [Tailscale account](https://tailscale.com/start) (free tier available)
 - AWS CLI configured on your local machine
-- Basic knowledge of bash scripting
+- bash!

-## Step 1: Set Up Your Tailscale Account
+## Set Up Your Tailscale Account

 1. Sign up for a Tailscale account at [tailscale.com](https://tailscale.com/start)
 2. Navigate to the [Admin Console](https://login.tailscale.com/admin/settings/keys)